sepal-contrib/alert_module/doc/en.rst

 Settings
 --------

-The settings need to be fully validated to load the alerts on the map. it has 3 sections **AOI**, **Planet** and ** It's de first step of the process.
+The settings need to be fully validated to load the alerts on the map. it has 3 sections **AOI**, **Planet** and **Metadata** It's de first step of the process.

 Area of interest
 ^^^^^^^^^^^^^^^^

-The area o interest, also called AOI is set using the same AOI interface as in other applications.
-You can read the `module aoi <https://docs.sepal.io/en/latest/feature/aoi_selector.html#module-aoi>`__ for more information.
+The area of interest, also called AOI is set using the same AOI interface as in other applications.
+You can read the `module aoi page <https://docs.sepal.io/en/latest/feature/aoi_selector.html#module-aoi>`__ for more information.

 In this step the user will be able to select any type of AOI method. when validated, the AOI will be displayed in gold on the map.